 Only Certified Music Practitioners (or musicians who have obtained certification from similar programs) are qualified to provide Live Therapeutic Music as defined by The National Standards Board for Therapeutic Musicians (NSTB).
 To learn more about Live Therapeutic Music and how to become a CMP, visit MHTP.org

 Teresa plays LTM on a replica of an 18th Century Baroque flute.
 During her MHTP internship in 2013, she developed a love for comforting ICU and Neonatal ICU patients.
-She currently provides LTM to premature babies in the Neonatal ICU at Gwinnett Medical Center in Lawrenceville.
-Teresa watches the babies' monitors as she plays gentle sounds or simple songs using the soft dove-like voice of her instrument.
-“Even if the patients cannot talk to us or tell us what they need, their vital signs speak for them.”
+Before the COVID restrictions, she provided LTM to babies in the Neonatal ICU at Gwinnett Medical Center in Lawrenceville at Northeast Georgia Medical Center in Gainesville, GA.